kritika27/kritika27/README.md

 ### Talks:

-- Gave a Talk in React Bangalore Meetup on 15th October 2022: How to Think while creating Apps in React-TypeScript.
+- Presented a Talk in React Bangalore Meetup on 15th October 2022: How to Think while creating Apps in React-TypeScript.
   <br/>

 ### Events/Conference Updates: